-During the year ended December 31, 2020, there was a 69 million increase in the Company's valuation allowance that affected tax expense and an 88 million increase that affected equity.
+During the year ended December 31, 2021, there was a \$135 million increase in the Company's valuation allowance that affected tax expense and a \$4 million decrease that affected equity.

-At December 31, 2020, the Company had a deferred tax asset of \$1,436 million for federal, state and foreign net operating losses ("NOLs"), interest expense carryforwards and tax credit carryforwards.
-Of this amount, \$745 million is recorded at the Sirius XM Holdings level.
-If not utilized to reduce income tax liabilities at Sirius XM Holdings in future periods, these loss carryforwards and tax credits will expire on various dates through 2040.
-The Company has \$61 million of federal NOLs, \$97 million of federal interest expense carryforwards, \$300 million of foreign NOLs and \$214 million of foreign interest expense carryforwards that may be carried forward indefinitely.
-The remaining \$19 million of x214 million of NOLs, interest expense carryforwards are expected to be utilized in future periods, except for \$293 million of NOLs, interest expense carryforwards and tax credit carryforwards which, based on current projections, will not be utilized in the future and are subject to a valuation allowance.
+At December 31, 2021, the Company had a deferred tax asset of \$1,475 million for federal, state and foreign net operating losses ("NOLs"), interest expense carryforwards and tax credit carryforwards.
+Of this amount, the Company has \$170 million of federal NOLs, \$243 million of state NOLs, \$54 million of federal interest expense carryforwards, \$234 million of federal tax credit carryforwards, \$100 million of state tax credit carryforwards, \$350 million of foreign NOLs and \$320 million of foreign interest expense carryforwards that may be carried forward indefinitely.
+The remaining \$4 million of carryforwards expire at certain future dates.
+These carryforwards are expected to be utilized in future periods, except for \$424 million of NOLs, interest expense carryforwards and tax credit carryforwards which, based on current projections, will not be utilized in the future and are subject to a valuation allowance.